fernandezvara/apimock/README.md

 Normally when creating an API client we need to access many times, so instancing a local api mock will allow us to override problems like rate limiting, double asset creations or just submit any data incorrectly.

-API mocks allows to pass any interface decodeable by json or xml unmarshallers.
+API mocks allows to pass any interface decodeable by JSON or XML unmarshallers, or RAW responses.

 ## Simple usage: